 special issue branch magazine: issue #6 green screen, Katrin Fritsch, Fieke Jansen, Maya Richman, and Katherine Waters.
 September 2023

-academic publication geopolitics in the infrastructural ideology of 5G. maxigas and niels ten oever. global media & china, Global Media and China, Auigust 2023, https://doi.org/10.1177/20594364231193950.
+paper geopolitics in the infrastructural ideology of 5G. maxigas and niels ten oever. global media & china, Global Media and China, Auigust 2023, https://doi.org/10.1177/20594364231193950.

-working paper fieke jansen, merve gülmez, becky kazansky, harriet kingaby, claire fernandez, and jan tobias mühlberg.
+paper fieke jansen, merve gülmez, becky kazansky, harriet kingaby, claire fernandez, and jan tobias mühlberg.
 2023. the climate crisis is a digital rights crisis: exploring the civil-society framing of two intersecting disasters. ninth workshop on computing within limits

 report building a relational infrastructure; the launch of the critical infrastructure lab, fieke jansen, niels ten oever, maxigas, et al (2023)